 Workout Choice

-First and foremost, you must design two moderate-intensity workouts.
+First and foremost, a good tip would be to design two moderate-intensity workouts.
 The intensity should be in the 70-80% range.
 This means your workouts should be challenging, but not so intense that you can’t recover fully between sessions.

 The workouts you choose must also target different muscle groups so that you don’t overwork them.
 For example, you can do a lower-body workout in the morning and an upper-body workout in the evening.
 Or you can cross train; do cardio in the morning and weight training in the evening.